 On November 24, 2010, the Company entered into a \$26.25 million credit facility with Hercules Technology Growth Capital, Inc. and Hercules Technology III, L.P., as lenders (the "Hercules Credit Facility").
 At the closing of the Hercules Credit Facility, the Company entered into a term loan in the aggregate principal amount of \$26.25 million, which was the full amount available under the Hercules Credit Facility.
-As of December 31, 2010, the entire term loan of \$26.25 million was outstanding.
+As of December 29, 2010, the entire term loan of \$26.25 million was outstanding.
 The term loan under the Hercules Credit Facility is comprised of two tranches, Tranche A and Tranche B. The Tranche A portion of the term loan is comprised of \$11.25 million in principal and carries a floating per annum interest rate equal to 10.25% plus the amount, if any, by which the prime rate exceeds 4.00%.
-Upon the release of the investors' guaranty (described below), the interest rate on the Tranche A portion of the term loan will increase to a floating per annum interest rate equal to 11.00% plus the amount, if any, by which the prime rate exceeds 4.00%.
-The Tranche B portion of the term loan is comprised of \$15.0 million in principal and carries a floating per annum interest rate equal to 12.65% plus the amount, if any, by which the prime rate exceeds 4.00%.
-As of December 31, 2010, the interest rate on the Tranche A portion was 10.25% and on the Tranche B portion was 12.65%.
+Upon the release of the investors' guaranty (described below), the interest rate on the Tranche A portion of the term loan is comprised of \$15.0 million in principal and carries a floating per annum interest rate equal to 12.65% plus the amount, if any, by which the prime rate exceeds 4.00%.
+As of December 29, 2010, the interest rate on the Tranche A portion of the term loan is comprised of \$15.0 million in principal and carries a floating per annum interest rate equal to 12.65% plus the amount, if any, by which the prime rate exceeds 4.00%.
+As of December 29, 2010, the interest rate on the Tranche A portion was 10.25% and on the Tranche B portion was 12.65%.
 Interest on the term loan is payable monthly.
 If there is an event of default under the Hercules Credit Facility, the Company will be obligated to pay interest at a higher default rate.
 The proceeds of the term loan under the Hercules Credit Facility have been used to repay the GECC Credit Facility in full and will be used for other general corporate purposes.

-As further consideration to the lenders to provide the term loan to the Company under the Hercules Credit Facility, the Company issued to the lenders a warrant to purchase 178,986 shares of the Company's Series A convertible preferred stock.
+As further consideration to the lenders to provide the term loan to the Company under the Hercules Credit Facility, the Company issued to the lenders a warrant to purchase 1,925,000 shares of the Company's Series A convertible preferred stock.
 If after the closing date of the Hercules Credit Facility and prior to the completion of the Company's proposed initial public offering, the Company issues equity securities in a private placement then the lenders may, at their option, exercise the warrant for the same class and type of equity securities that the Company issues in such private placement in lieu of Series A convertible preferred stock.
-The exercise price for the shares to be issued under the warrant is equal to \$13.44 per share or the price per share paid in the next private placement.
+The exercise price for the shares to be issued under the warrant is equal to \$1.25 per share or the price per share paid in the next private placement.
 The warrant shall be valid from the date of issuance until the earlier to occur of ten (10) years from the date of issuance or five (5) years following the effective date of the registration statement of which this prospectus is a part.